PyCQA/baron/README.md

 all the annoying special cases and the formatting keeps bothering you.
 You may end up playing with [ast.py](http://docs.python.org/2/library/ast.html) until you realize that it removes too much information to be suitable for those situations.
-You will probably ditch this task as simple too complicated and really not worth the effort.
+You will probably ditch this task as simply too complicated and really not worth the effort.
 You are missing a good abstraction that will take care of all of the code structure and formatting for you so you can concentrate on your task.